Jamie Barjonas

-Jamie Barjonas (born 24 January 1999) is a Scottish professional footballer who plays as a midfielder for Kelty Hearts.
+Jamie Barjonas (born 24 January 1999) is a Scottish professional footballer who plays as a midfielder for Scottish Championship club Airdrieonians.

 Club career

 Barjonas joined Rangers Academy as a nine-year-old.
 He signed a new contract in March 2016 which tied him to the club until May 2018.
 Barjonas made his debut for Rangers in a Scottish Premiership match against Partick Thistle on 7 May 2017, coming on as a 71st-minute substitute in a 2–1 win for the Gers.

 On 15 August 2018, Barjonas joined League Two side Bury on loan until January 2019.
 He then moved on loan to Raith Rovers in January 2019, for the rest of the 2018/19 season.
 Barjonas was loaned to Ayr United in March 2021.

 Barjonas signed for Kelty Hearts on 2 June 2021.
+Barjonas won the Scottish League Two title with Kelty in 2022 and was named in the PFA Scotland League Two Team of the Year.

+In June 2023, Barjonas signed for Scottish League One club Hamilton Academical on a two year deal.

+Barjonas signed for Scottish Championship club Airdrieonians on the 20th June 2025 after leaving Hamilton Academical following their relegation to Scottish League One.

 International career

 Barjonas has represented Scotland at various age levels.

 He was born in Leeds, Yorkshire to Scottish parents, and the family moved back to Scotland when he was a small child.
 His uncommon surname originates from a Lithuanian great-grandfather.